gravitational/careers/challenges/fullstack/challenge.md

 This is a test challenge and we have no intent of using the code you've submitted in production.
 This is your work, and you are free to do whatever you feel is reasonable with it.
-In the scenario where you don’t pass, you can open source it with any license and use it as a portfolio project.
+In the scenario where you don't pass, you can open source it with any license and use it as a portfolio project.

 ## Areas of focus